Forex Trading versus Stock Trading

 But these are broad and inessential similarities.
 The most fundamental difference between trading forex and stocks is that forex works in currency pairs while investing in a single stock means that you are only long in that single security.

 Another fundamental point: Period is much more important in forex trading.
-Rarely do stock traders look just at a 15-minute, or five-minute period in trading, and they don’t scalp.
+Rarely does stock trading doesn’t look just at a 15-minute, or five-minute period in trading, and they don’t scalp.
 Forex traders can trade the 1-minute chart, although it’s a very tough bet.
 But the five-minute chart has clear and orderly patterns — some of the time.
 At least, enough of the time so that technical trading is worthwhile.

 Trading in currency pairs encourages specialization, and most traders decide on the few pairs that they best can understand and study.
 The pairs with the most interest have the components USD, EUR, GBP and JPY, the so-called ‘majors,’ and many traders never venture beyond those currencies.
 But you can trade Ghanian cedi if that is what you think is best, and you will find liquidity almost all the time for such trades.